yourkarma/faraday-conductivity/README.md

 end
 ```

-The errors raised will be the same as Faraday, namely
+The errors raised will be the same [as Faraday](https://github.com/lostisland/faraday/blob/019e1a841707718adad2fd05c602eb1a869b42bc/lib/faraday/response/raise_error.rb).
-`Faraday::Error::ResourceNotFound` for 404 errors,
-`Faraday::Error::ConnectionFailed` for 407 and `Faraday::Error::ClientError` for
-the rest.

 If you don't specify the `:on` or `:except` options, it will behave exactly like
 `:raise_error`.
 The errors are however "enhanced" with extra information about